 Dr. Shofner has performed over 20,000 ocular surgeries.

-As we age, most of us (especially over 50 years old), have more difficulty seeing, especially at night and when reading.
+As we age, most of us (especially over 40 years old), have more difficulty seeing, especially at night and when reading.
 Although LASIK vision correction surgery improves your vision, the problem might be cataracts.
-But don't be alarmed, cataract surgery is very safe and opens up a world of possibilities to see better.

 Common Cataract Symptoms Include: